 Encana (ECA) Gains As Market Dips: What You Should Know

-Heading into today, shares of the energy company had gained 13.04% over the past month, outpacing the Oils-Energy sector's gain of 3.92% and the S&P 500's gain of 4.58% in that time.
+Coming into today, shares of the energy company had gained 14.99% in the past month.
+In that same time, the Oils-Energy sector gained 6.28%, while the S&P 500 gained 3%.

-ECA will be looking to display strength as it nears its next earnings release.
-On that day, ECA is projected to report earnings of $0.16 per share, which would represent a year-over-year decline of 6.86%.
+Investors will be hoping for strength from ECA as it approaches its next earnings release.
+In that report, analysts expect ECA to post earnings of $0.16 per share.
+This would mark a year-over-year decline of 5.88%.
 Our most recent consensus estimate is calling for quarterly revenue of $1.75 billion, up 38.28% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for ECA.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for ECA.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.7% higher.
-ECA is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 4.11% lower.
+ECA is currently a Zacks Rank #3 (Hold).

-In terms of valuation, ECA is currently trading at a Forward P/E ratio of 7.81.
-This represents a discount compared to its industry's average Forward P/E of 8.77.
+Digging into valuation, ECA currently has a Forward P/E ratio of 8.24.
+Its industry sports an average Forward P/E of 9.62, so we one might conclude that ECA is trading at a discount comparatively.

-It is also worth noting that ECA currently has a PEG ratio of 1.35.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ECA's industry had an average PEG ratio of 1.42 as of yesterday's close.
+Also, we should mention that ECA has a PEG ratio of 1.42.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Exploration and Production - Canadian was holding an average PEG ratio of 1.51 at yesterday's closing price.

 The Oil and Gas - Exploration and Production - Canadian industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 86, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.

 Click to get this free report